Skip to Main Content

 Open Research and Scholarly Communications

-Understanding Open Acces, Using SURE as well as a support for academic publishing
+Understanding Open Access, using SURE, and support for academic publishing

 Using AI to write academic research